dheerajdhami2001-cyber/python_top_old_songs/README.md

 -   **[Spotipy](https://spotipy.readthedocs.io/)**: A lightweight Python library for the Spotify Web API.
 It handles the complex OAuth authentication and API requests.
 -   **[Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/)**: Used for parsing HTML and scraping song titles from historical chart archives.
 -   **[Requests](https://pypi.org/project/requests/)**: Used to fetch the HTML data from the chart website.
--   **pprint**: Utilized during development to "pretty print" the complex JSON responses from Spotify, making the data structure easier to read and understand.
+-   **pprint**: Utilized to structure the complex JSON responses from Spotify for better readability.

 ## Project Setup